There are tons of different freelance writing jobs out there. One of them is ghostwriting.

 Before you rush to find new freelance ghostwriting jobs, you’ll need to decide how much to charge for this new service.

 Being a freelancer first helps give a good benchmark.
-You can compare your ghostwriting content to your bylined content, and add an extra percentage on top of your usual rate to account for the fact you’re missing out on the byline.
+You can compare your freelance ghostwriting rate to your bylined content, and add an extra percentage on top of your usual rate to account for the fact you’re missing out on the byline.

 (For reference: I tack 25% onto my normal freelance writing rates when quoting ghostwriting projects.)